GoRexToken/-rex-2-bsc-source-c/README.md

-# rex-2-bsc-source-c (CertiK and Solidity.Finance)
+# rex-2-bsc-source-c ( FOR: CertiK and Solidity.Finance)

-This document provides a quick overview about the contracts and tokens and their functionality.

 # LATEST CHANGES